Clemapfel/jluna/docs/manual.md

     Bool_t.is_declared_mutable()    // false
     Module_t.is_declared_mutable(); // true
     ```
-+ `is_isbits`: is the type a `isbits` type, meaning it is immutable and contains no references to other values that rae not also isbits or primitives
++ `is_isbits`: is the type a `isbits` type, meaning it is immutable and contains no references to other values that are not also isbits or primitives
     ```cpp
     Bool_t.is_declared_mutable()    // true
     Module_t.is_declared_mutable(); // false